Hinduism in Suriname

-Hinduism is the second-largest religion in Suriname.
+Hinduism in Suriname is the second-largest religion.
 According to ARDA, there are 129,440 Hindus in Suriname as of 2015, constituting 23.15% of the population.
 Suriname has the second largest percentage of Hindus in the Western Hemisphere, after Guyana (24.8%).

 History

 The story of Hindus in Suriname is broadly parallel to that in Guyana and Trinidad and Tobago.
 Indian indentured labourers were sent to colonial Dutch Guiana by special arrangement between the Dutch and British.
 The difference is that the Netherlands' more liberal policy toward Hinduism allowed a stronger culture to develop.
-Example is the almost universal reading of the Gita and Ramayana.
+Example is the almost universal reading of the Bhagavad Gita, the Ramcharitmanas, and the Ramayana.

 Demographics

 According to ARDA, there are 129,440 Hindus in Suriname as of 2015, constituting 23.15% of the population.

 Population by year

 The percentage of Hindus increased initially (1900 – 1930s), fluctuated slightly between the 1930s and 1980s, and remained stable in the 20s (20%).The demographic changes in the religious population in the first half of the 20th century can be explained by migration.
 In the second half of the 20th century, in particular after 1970s the decline of Hindus might be explained by large migration to the Netherlands during the independence (1975) and the military regime in the 1980-1987.